Indian Spring Wildlife Area - Private

 Indian Spring (4 Miles SE of Moulton)(Lavaca County)

 The original Homestead was built in the late 1800’s.
-At this time, the land was a prairie.
+At that time, the land was an open prairie.
 The site was settled because of the all-weather Spring near the

 top of the hill.
-It is thought the nickname “Indian Spring” came from the Indians knowing water was available here no matter how severe a drought was occurring.
+The nickname “Indian Spring” came from the Indians knowing water was available here no matter how severe a drought was occurring.

 The Spring also supplied a water source for the wildlife as it trickled down the hill.
 The water from the Spring continues to provide year-around water for wildlife.

-A bird and small animal water fountain is feed by the Spring before it flows into the pond shown above.
+A "bird" and "small animal" water fountain, protected from large predators, is maintained and feed by the Spring before it flows into the pond shown above.

 Native Pecan and Bodark trees (Osage Orange) were abundant in the Dry Creek area.
-Indians prized the Bodark wood for bows and settlers used it for fence posts.
+Indians prized the Bodark wood for bows; settlers used it for fence posts.

-Restoring a representative number of both trees is planned.
+A representative number of both trees is allowed to grow.

-The most difficult task will be to restore the prairie grasses which have been destroyed with over grazing, invasive weeds and thorny brush.
+A difficult task is to restore the prairie grasses which have been destroyed with over grazing, invasive weeds and thorny brush.

-The land has eroded making it difficult to reseed without building up the soil.
-Droughts are a major obstacle to sustaining new grass growth.
+The land had eroded making it difficult to get the grass to grow.
+Removing the livestock has thickened the grass.
+Droughts are a "major" obstacle to sustaining new grass growth.

-Deer have now settled in the Lavaca River bottom and white-wing doves are very common.
+Deer from the adjacent Lavaca River bottom and white-wing doves are very common.
 Wildlife diversity including all types of birds is being encouraged through

 Indian Spring Pictures: